-Because an agency action must be set aside if it is "arbitrary, capricious, an abuse of discretion or otherwise not in accordance with law," 5 U.S.C. § 706(2)(A), the FAA's January 2020 Decision to retain the vacated departure routes that depart Phoenix Sky Harbor International Airport ("Phoenix Airport") without proper environmental analysis is contrary to this Court's prior decision in City of Phoenix v.
+Because an agency action must be set aside if it is "arbitrary, capricious, an abuse of discretion or otherwise not in accordance with law," 5 U.S.C. § 706(2)(A), the FAA's January 2020 Final Order to retain the vacated departure routes that depart from the Phoenix Sky Harbor International Airport ( the "Airport") without proper environmental analysis is contrary to this Court's prior decision in City of Phoenix v.
 Huerta, 869 F.3d 963 (D.C.
 Cir.
-2017) ("Phoenix") and must be vacated and remanded to the agency.
+2017)("Phoenix").
+Therefore, it must be vacated and remanded to the agency.